Sergeant Harold Henry Allgood

 By the time Harold Allgood was posted to 253 Squadron, on 28 September 1940, he could be considered to be an experienced pilot having already served with 85 Squadron in France.

-Harold Henry Allgood was born in Cambridge in July 1915 and educated at the Central School.
-On leaving school, in July 1931, he joined the RAF at Halton as an apprentice metal rigger that September.
+Harold Henry Allgood was born in Cambridge in July 1915.
+His parents were James Allgood, a gardener, and Florence Greef Allgood (nee.
+Overton).
+He had two older brothers, Cyril and Edwin.
+Harold was educated at the Central School.
+On completing his education, in July 1931, he joined the RAF at Halton as an apprentice metal rigger that September.

 Harold later volunteered for pilot training and was accepted in September 1938 but did not begin training until the following year.
 His training took place at No.11 Flying Training School at Shawbury, between September 1939 and April 1940.